THargreaves/Helping-Hack/README.md

 ## Hackathon Overview

+The hackathon consists of two main competitions: a two-day machine learning competition and a three-week data story-telling competition

+To sign-up to the hackathon with a team, fill in the form found [here]().
+You can fill in this form to be put in a team with like-minded people [here](link.wdss.io/hackathon-team-request).

+### Machine Learning Competition

+The question that will be assessed is:
+> What types of local authority spending make the most impact to reduce deprivation

-The hackathon consists of two main competitions.
-These will be released at the start of the hackathon on Friday 13th at 7pm on the Teams Group, under the 'General' channel.
-Submissions should be a script with an accompanying report, and should be submitted via the upload link found [here]().
+This competition will run from *7pm on Friday the 13th November* to *7pm on Sunday the 15th November*.

+Submissions should be submitted via the upload link found [here]().

+### Data Story-Telling Competitio

+There are a few questions that can be answered:

+> 1. How has COVID-19 changed the need for funding?
+> 2. In what ways does discrimination impact the success of BAME-led organisations?
+> 3. What is the impact of poor environmental standards on life expectancy and quality of living?

+This competition will run from *7pm on Friday the 13th November* to *7pm on Friday the 4th December*.

+Submissions should be submitted via the upload link found [here]()

 ## Heart of England